greenelab/deep-review/sections/03_categorize.md

 this has the effect of making data gathering more laborious, expansive and reducing sample size and study power.

-Several technological solutions have been proposed in this area.
-Solutions like DataShield [@doi:https://doi.org/10.1093/ije/dyu188] and ViPAR [@doi:10.1093/ije/dyv193] allows querying and combining of datasets and the calculation of summary statistics across sites without compromising patient identity.
+Several technological solutions have been proposed in this direction, allowing access to sensitive data satisfying privacy and legal concerns.
+Software like DataShield [@doi:https://doi.org/10.1093/ije/dyu188] and ViPAR [@doi:10.1093/ije/dyv193], although not EHR specific, allows querying and combining of datasets and calculation of summary statistics across remote sites by "taking the analysis to the data".
+The computation is carried out at the remote site.
+Conversely, the EH4CR project [@doi:10.1016/j.jbi.2014.10.006] allows analysis of private data by use of an inter-mediation layer that intreprets remote queries across internal   formats and datastores and returns the results in a de-identified standard form, thus giving real-time consistent but secure access.
 Continuous Analysis [@doi:10.1038/nbt.3780] can allow reproducible computing on private data.
-Using such techniques intermediate results can be automatically tracked and shared without sharing the original data.  which may help to address concerns around physician confidence.
-The EH4CR project [@doi:10.1016/j.jbi.2014.10.006] goes a step further by allowing secure EHR records to be queried remotely via an inter-mediation layer that translates local formats and datastores.
+Using such techniques intermediate results can be automatically tracked and shared without sharing the original data.
+While none of these have been used in deep learning, the potential is there.

 Even without sharing data, algorithms trained on confidential patient data may present security risks or accidentally allow for the exposure of individual